Mac Jones Player Prop Bets for NFL Week 10 | New England vs. Cleveland 11/14/2021

 Season Stats

-- He also has 59 rushing yards on 19 carries, averaging 6.6 yards per game.
+- He's also carried the ball 19 times for 59 yards, averaging 6.6 yards per game.

-- The Patriots have run 55.5% passing plays and 44.5% rushing plays this season.
-They rank 10th in the NFL in scoring.
+- The Patriots, who rank 10th in the NFL in points scored, have dropped back to pass 55.5% of the time while running the ball 44.5% of the time.

-- Jones has thrown 43 passes in the red zone this season, 47.3% of his team's red zone plays.
+- Jones has attempted 43 of his 300 passes in the red zone, accounting for 47.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Browns.